 So far, my female caregivers have all developed strategies to manage the behavior in a way that is comfortable for them.
 We have not used medication to manage the behavior, although the literature does make suggestions for prescribing female hormones to curb aggressive sexual behavior.

 That is not something we have had to address (yet).
 I found a case study where the use of citalopram (Celexa, an anti-depressant) curbed this behavior.
-We do prescribe citalopram frequently in our practice for underlying depression — I’m not sure if that that drug is helping with the behaviors.
+I do prescribe citalopram frequently in my practice for underlying depression — I’m not sure if that that drug is helping with the behaviors.

 The person who emailed me responded that this information was helpful.
 She was happy to know that she was not alone, that others also experienced this situation.